kmitkovk/FlightsVisualizer/README.md

 #### TOBEDONE:
+- on hover add week day and remove year
+- put origins list in an environment variable
+- take user to flight on click in grid - custom data in graph object
+- schedule github actions to update flights
+- checkbox for should overlap with a weekend dat
+- all options in destination (all weekend retreats in a month WKRT tab)
 - try clientside callback on the collapse (nclicks store) THEN HIGHCHARTS test
 - fix x ticks to always show 1 or 2 or x number of months (FIXed ticks same lenght)
 - fix the period so that it simply shows periods os 1 month (buttons next period and previous period)